gajus/dora/README.md

 HTML attributes that are added to the generated input.
 All attributes will be taken literally except "type". "type" attribute will change the actual input type, e.g. "select" will make input `<select>`, "textarea" will make it `<textarea>`.

+### Input name

+The name of the control, which is submitted with the form data.

 ### Input Properties

 Input properties are used at the time of generating the input template.